KBlixt/PlexDBI/README.md

 ----------
 INSTALLATION:

-download the PlexDatabaseEditor.py file, put it somewhere. add a "PlexDatabaseEditor.config" file
+download the PlexDatabaseEditor.py file and put it somewhere. for example:

+    git clone https://github.com/KBlixt/PlexDatabaseEditor.git /opt/PlexDatabaseEditor

-with the following information in it:
+add a "config" into that folder with the following information in it:

     [SETTINGS]
-    TMDB_API_KEY = d2347c5b228e909370baa85a74702611
+    TMDB_API_KEY = [your tmdb api key]
-    MOVIE_LIBRARY_SECTION = 1
+    MOVIE_LIBRARY_SECTION = [library section]

-and run the script with sudo priveliges. it needs sudo priveligies to stop and start the plexmediaserver service. if you feel uncumfortable with this then remove those lines of code in the script, just delete any line with the word "plexmediaserver" in it. then make sure that you have the plex database in the folder named "PlexDatabase.db" otherwise it will crash. no harm will be done but it won't work.

-I'll probably fix so that it won't require sudo to run propperly some day.
+copy it into:

+    nano /opt/PlexDatabaseEditor/config

+at this point you can run it if you give it sudo privileges. if you don't want to give it sudo privileges then make a symlink for the database using:

+      ln -s "/var/lib/plexmediaserver/Library/Application Support/Plex Media Server/Plug-in Support/Databases/com.plexapp.plugins.library.db" "/opt/PlexDatabaseEditor/PlexDatabase.db"

+then it's up to you if you wish to it to a crontab, personally i've got it scheduled once a day at 10:30 with sudo privileges.

+    30 10 * * * cd /opt/PlexDatabaseEditor/  && sudo /usr/bin/python3 /opt/PlexDatabaseEditor/PlexDatabaseEditor.py

+the good thing about running it with sudo privileges is that the plexmediaserver service is only stopped for a a second instead of 5-20 seconds. the downside is of course that a script made by some random stranger have root access on your hardware. but the script isn't impossible to get though if you're only looking for bad stuff.

 ----------
+FAIR WARNING:

 this script will edit the PlexMediaServer database directly! specifically, it will change "added_at" in the "metadata_items" table.

-  BACKUP YOUR DATABASES! just in case. though, so far I haven't managed to corrupted mine... yet. and I'm runnign this script every 10 minute just to see what will happen, I even axcidentally ran twice at the same time and as far as I'm aware nothing happend.
+BACKUP YOUR DATABASES! just in case. though, so far I haven't managed to corrupted mine... yet.

 ----------
-NOTES!!

-    very early stage script. currently these caveats and limitations exists:

-    -  a script that is calling this script should be setup and a cronjob should be added for maximum effect
-    -  BACKUP YOUR DATABASES! just in case. though, so far I haven't managed to corrupted mine... yet.
-    -  the database must be symlinked into the folder